OpusCapita/npm-scripts/README.md

 }
 ```

-where:
-artefactId - override artefact ID for grails plugins, by default will be taken from project.name
+* `artefactId` - override artefact ID for grails plugins, by default will be taken from project.name
-external-resources - grails resource ID
+* `external-resources` - grails resource ID
-external-resources/files - copy files relative web-app dir
+* `external-resources/files` - copy files relative web-app dir
-standaloneFiles - copy files relative root dir
+* `standaloneFiles` - copy files relative root dir

-To be able to deploy grails plugins you need to have Maven v3.x to be installed
+**To be able to deploy grails plugins you must to have Maven v3.x to be installed
-and mvn (or mvn.cmd under Windows) available in PATH.
+and mvn (or mvn.cmd under Windows) available in PATH.**